 At the end of the 6-month period, three of the patients expressed more than 75% satisfaction with the results, while the fourth patient expressed more than 50% satisfaction.
 In addition, all patients showed a +2 or +3 response on the 7-point evaluation scale.

 While further studies need to be carried out, one thing is for sure – microneedling can play a role in boosting hair growth via various mechanisms.

 How To Use The Dermaroller

-The first thing you’ll want to do when using a dermaroller for hair loss is clean your scalp thoroughly.
+The first thing you’ll want to do when using a dermaroller for your hair is clean your scalp thoroughly.
 This doesn’t just mean washing your hair (and I recommend you use a homemade shampoo when you do).
 It also means completing a peel of the scalp where you want to use the derma roller.
 Typically this will take place along the thinning hair line.